RGB00255/VeryCoolDiscordBot/README.md

    Sound:

-    join - Get bot to join your voice channel listsounds - Lists all available sounds
+    addsound - Adds a cool sound given a youtube link join - Get bot to join your voice channel listsounds - Lists all available sounds
     play - Plays a sound clip from the sounds folder